dcdpr/did-btcr2/chapters/Appendix-SMT-alt.md

 candidateHash = hash(hash(proof.nonce) + proof.updateId)

-// First compressed bit from right is 1, so index bit doesn't apply.
+// First collapsed bit from right is 1, so index bit doesn't apply.
 // Skip first index bit.
 // Candidate hash is unchanged.

-// Next compressed bit from right is 0, so index bit applies.
+// Next collapsed bit from right is 0, so index bit applies.
 // Next index bit from right is 0.
 // Candidate hash goes to the left against the next listed hash. candidateHash = hash(candidateHash, "Hash 1110")

-// Next compressed bit from right is 0, so index bit applies.
+// Next collapsed bit from right is 0, so index bit applies.
 // Next index bit from right is 1.
 // Candidate hash goes to the right against the next listed hash. candidateHash = hash("Hash 1001", candidateHash)

-// Next compressed bit from right is 0, so index bit applies.
+// Next collapsed bit from right is 0, so index bit applies.
 // Next index bit from right is 1.
 // Candidate hash goes to the right against the next listed hash. candidateHash = hash("Hash 0", candidateHash)